pascal-winter/website/_pages/about.md

 # Experience

-BNPP Cardif Asia has been my employer for the past 14 years.
+BNPP Cardif Asia has been my employer since 2006.
 During this period, I have taken upon several technical and managerial roles in **Actuarial, Finance and Risk Management**:
 {: .text-justify}
 * **2018 ~ Now:** Taiwan, *VP Finance and Actuarial* (合作金庫人壽)
 * **2016 ~ 2018:** China, *Chief Risk Officer*